 Didn’t get the kit?
 Have no fear!
 Here are the parts you will need to complete this experiment.
 You may not need everything though depending on what you have.
 Add it to your cart, read through the guide, and adjust the cart as necessary.

 Before continuing on with this experiment, we recommend you be familiar with the concepts in the following tutorial:

 Motors and Selecting the Right One

 Introduction to the Motors and Controlling Them

-These motors operate in a similar was as mentioned above, but they have a bit of help; a gear box.
+The hobby motors used with the micro:bot operate in a similar was as mentioned above, but they have a bit of help; a gear box.
 The ratio of the gearbox is 120:1, which means that for every 120 rotations of the motor shaft you get one rotation at the end of the gear box.
 This is a good thing because it gives our robot enough strength (torque) to turn wheels.
-In this case our gearbox also changes the axis of the shaft so that we can easily use them to drive our robot.
+In this case, our gearbox also changes the axis of the shaft so that we can easily use them to drive our robot.

 You should have already hooked up the motors during the assembly process of putting the robot together.
 But, we have a couple of things that we would like you to double check!

 Why is that?
 Well, in robotics the right and left motors are mirrors of one another, which means they go in opposite directions from one another to go forward, hence the ports being backwards.
-If you plug them in as the same direction your robot would spin in a circle rather than drive forward!
+If you plug them in as the same direction and tell both motors to spin in the sam direction, your robot would spin in a circle rather than drive forward!
 Weird, but true.

 Running Your Script